Just a Great Focaccia

 • Day 2

-• Remove rosemary from the sprigs and set aside.
+• Remove rosemary from the sprigs and place on a cutting board.
+Give the rosemary a rough chop and set aside.

 • Garlic Oil

-• Add oil and garlic cloves to a small saucepan.
-Place the pan on the stove over medium-low heat.
+• Add the garlic slices and oil to a small saucepan.
+Place the pan on the stove over low heat.
 Bring to a slow simmer.
 Cook for approximately 30 minutes till the garlic becomes golden and soft.
+Halfway through, add chopped rosemary to the saucepan and stir.

 • Baking the Bread